 Scientists found that exposing infectious bacteria to increasing amounts of disinfectant turned the bugs into hardy survivors.

 Not only did they become immune to the cleansing chemicals, but they developed resistance to a commonly prescribed antibiotic, ciprofloxacin.
+This was despite the bugs not having previously encountered the drug.

 The findings could have important implications for controlling the spread of hospital infections, the researchers believe.